anwarmontasir/public_api_request-v1/README.md

 * Next and Previous buttons cycle through results in modal

+* Modal closes when X or background is clicked

 * CSS style adjustments (changed look of logo, profile card, next and previous buttons)

 ## Accessibility improvemements